pascal-felique/NNCV/README.md

 You have to provide the location of the trained Teacher model (who has learned the entire curriculum already).

+The same trained Teacher model will be used during the entire curriculum of the Student.

 - **train_distillation.py**:

 You have to make sure that the resized image dimensions and patch dimensions point to the resolution of the current curriculum: